-All Vapo Oy peat operations takes place in production areas under environmental permits issued by Finland's state regional administrative agency or the higher courts.
-The permit process starts in the agency, but if the applicant or stakeholder is discontented with the agency's permit decision, one can appeal to the Administrative court, and if still discontented, appeal further to the Supreme Administrative Court.
+All Neova Oy peat operations takes place in production areas under environmental permits issued by Finland's state regional administrative agency or the higher courts.
+The permit process starts in the agency, but if the applicant or stakeholder is discontented with the agency's permit decision, one can appeal to the Administrative court.
+If the Administrative court rejects appeal, instructions for appealing against its decision are contained at the end of the decision.
+In some cases it's possible to continue appealing to the Supreme Administrative Court.